Patriots make 3rd straight Super Bowl, beat Chiefs 37-31 OT

 Minutes later, rookie Sony Michel scored from the 10, his second TD of the night.

 With 3½ minutes remaining, there was plenty of time for more points.
-Williams’ 2-yard run gave the Chiefs a 28-24 edge that New England took up most of the remaining time overcoming before Butker’s field goal sent it to overtime.
+Williams’ 2-yard run gave the Chiefs a 28-24 edge that New England took up most of the remaining time overcoming.
+The Patriots were helped by an offside call on linebacker Dee Ford that negated an interception which would have clinched a KC victory.

 The Chiefs hadn’t been blanked in any half this season, but they barely were a presence in the first 30 minutes, when they had the ball for 8:53.
 Mahomes was sacked three times for 43 yards; Kansas City’s record-setting attack ran only 16 plays and gained a mere 32 yards.